 Coffee and tea course in my very veins.
-Each day I succumb to invitations from other teachers in the lojman.
+Every day.
+I succumb to invitations from other teachers in the lojman for a cup of one or the other.
 The landlord’s wife concocts the best Turkish coffee I have consumed here in İstanbul.
-The dregs almost demagnitized so I don’t accidentally drink them; the film is as thick as the grime on the side of a dolmuş, one of the modes of transport, a communal van.
-I’ve taken one dolmuş back to the lojman – because the distance was too far from Bağdat Street.
-We traversed to the end of the district one day — just one district — within İstanbul.
-The city epitomizes expansive; its very self is gargantuan.
+The dregs almost de-magnitize so I don’t accidentally drink them; the film is as thick as the grime on the side of a dolmuş.
+I’ve taken one dolmuş back to the lojman because the distance to walk was too far from Bağdat Caddesi.
+A few new friends and I traversed to the end of the district one day — just one district — within İstanbul.
+The city epitomizes expansive.

 Unfortunately with that comes the dirt, the pollution, the dry days with the air denser than bleak smoke.
-My lungs cake up with the toxins I won’t know existed until I am 46 and wheezing.
-Trash is commonplace; stray felines roam wherever there is open space; I’m swallowed up by the number of people in this city.
+My lungs cake up with the toxins I won’t know had existed until I am 55 and wheezing.
+Trash is commonplace; stray felines roam wherever there is open space, yearning for a pet or for some milk; I’m swallowed up by the number of people in this city.
 I cannot maneuver around them.
 There’s no way out, no way to swerve around and anticipate a nice, fluid jaunt to work: I speed up, slow down, stop, curve around.
-There is the inability to figure out the flow of pedestrians.
+There is this inability to figure out the flow of pedestrians.
 Crossing the street is lethal.
 It’s a calculating game; you almost toy with your life.
 There is almost an excitement when you make the move to go to the opposite end — the other side.
+And you succeed.